tohru-murakami/Yukari_Code_2/Quick_Start_Guide.md

 ### Administer a Google Form Survey

 To gather input from the students enrolled in the  course, create a Google Form with access authentication.
-The form should include the following questions, each of which will be answered on a 1–5 Likert scale.
+The form should include questions answered on a 1–5 Likert scale.

-See the sample survey for details : /GitHub/Yukari_code_2/Yukari Data Manager/Yukari_Preference_Survey.md
+See the sample survey for details :

+/GitHub/Yukari_code_2/Yukari Data Manager/Yukari_Preference_Survey.md

 ### Download and Cleanup the Data

 Once the Google Form survey has been administered to the students, download the data in Excel format.

 Check and clean the data.

-For any students who declined to respond to the survey, create their entries with blank answers.
+For students who declined to respond to the survey, create their entries with blank answers.

 ### Generate and Format Input Data for the Yukari Code

-Copy and Paste the cleaned survey data to Yukari Data Manager and generate input data for the Yukari Code: See READEME_YMD for details.
+Copy and Paste the cleaned survey data to Yukari Data Manager and generate input data for the Yukari Code.

+See READEME_YMD for details:

+/GitHub/Yukari_code_2/Yukari Data Manager/READEME_YMD.md

 ### Run Yukari Code for the Data

 Using Terminal, run Yukari Code for the Data.

+See README for details:

+/GitHub/Yukari_code_2/READEME.md

 ### Make Team Assignment Table

-Imput the optimized team assignmnet to Yukari Code Manager to obtain the Team Assignment Table: See READEME_YMD for details.
+Imput the optimized team assignmnet to Yukari Code Manager to compile a Team Assignment Table.

+See READEME_YMD for details:

+/GitHub/Yukari_code_2/Yukari Data Manager/READEME_YMD.md